 When the Bible is not just misinterpreted, as in the case above, but intentionally reinterpreted to create new doctrine, we move into the realm of false religion.
 Two groups that we can soundly place in that category — the Watch Tower Bible and Tract Society (Jehovah’s Witnesses) and The Church of Jesus Christ of Latter-Day Saints (Mormons) — cling to the claim that they are “Christian.”

-Both groups share some commonalities.
+Both groups share commonalities.
 Both believe themselves to be God’s “true” church.
 Both claim their spiritual texts to be more authoritative than the Bible.
 Both believe they must witness door-to-door to gain new members.
 And both require members to fully adhere to church doctrine — or face possible expulsion and complete shunning by family and friends.

 Let’s look more closely at the core beliefs of these two groups, to clearly see where they derail in their teachings about Christ and God.